Henry County License Hearing Guide

 - Medical records

-- Any other information that challenges the officer's observations or the accuracy of the BAC test.
+- Any other information that challenges the officer's observations or the accuracy of the breathalyzer or blood test.

 Possible Outcomes

-- Suspension Upheld: The hearing officer finds that the Department of Safety had sufficient grounds to suspend your license.
+- Suspension Upheld: If the hearing officer determines that the Department of Safety had sufficient grounds to suspend your license, the suspension will be upheld.

-- Suspension Overturned: The hearing officer finds that the Department of Safety did not have sufficient grounds to suspend your license, and your license is reinstated.
+- Suspension Overturned: If the hearing officer determines that the Department of Safety did not have sufficient grounds to suspend your license, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Tennessee

-Even if your license is suspended, you may be eligible for a restricted or hardship license in Tennessee, allowing you to drive for essential purposes.
+If your license is suspended, you may be eligible for a restricted license in Tennessee, allowing you to drive under specific circumstances.

-- What You Can Drive For: Typically, a restricted license allows you to drive to and from:
+- What You Can Drive For: A restricted license typically allows you to drive only to and from work, school, medical appointments, and other essential activities.

 Getting Your License Back